What is the art of storytelling? It can be defined as the process of communicating a story, either trough oral storytelling or in writing.

 How Does a Writer Create an Individualistic Storytelling Experience?

-How does a writer create an individualistic storytelling experience that is also recognizable to every person in the audience?
-The answer, of course, is by understanding how to craft a story that is both relatable and unique.
+How does a writer create an individualistic storytelling experience resume that is also recognizable to every person in the audience?
+Can storytelling experience justify your answer, of course, is by understanding how to craft a great story that is both relatable and unique.
 We all have internal conflicts full of personal crises, and we all know what it feels like to fight with a foe outside of ourselves.

 But only a truly gifted storyteller can take these universal themes and give them a new life, making us see our own lives in a new light.
 By infusing their stories with humor, pathos, and suspense, the best storytellers allow us to escape our everyday realities and experience something truly special.